Do the Digit Insurance

 9. Effective in Treating COPD (Chronic Obstructive Pulmonary Disease)

-COPD (Chronic Obstructive Pulmonary Disease) is an inflammatory lung disease which is chronic in nature.
+COPD (Chronic Obstructive Pulmonary Disease) is an inflammatory lung disease that is chronic.
 It hampers airflow from the lungs, which causes cough, mucus, and wheezing and makes breathing difficult.
 If people practise Tadasana, it will reduce stress and anxiety and improve strength and balance.
 COPD patients can also gain a sense of stability.

 10. Helpful in Parkinson’s Disease

-Consistently practising Tadasana helps in strengthening the lower body.
+Consistently practising Tadasana helps strengthen the lower body.
 As a result, one can benefit from improved posture and balance.
-Patients who have Parkinson's disease can greatly benefit from practising this asana regularly.
+Patients with Parkinson's disease can greatly benefit from practising this asana regularly.

 11. Reduces Pain Related to Ankylosing Spondylitis (AS)